exbotanical/vivisector/README.md

 state.email = '...'; // `sendWelcomeEmail` invoked
 ```

-*Vivisector* is flexible, compact, and straight-forward; it affords you fine-grained control by allowing you to decide when and what happens when a variable changes.
+*Vivisector* is flexible, compact, and straight-forward; it affords you fine-grained control by allowing you to decide when and what happens when state changes.

 ### <a name="feat"></a> Features